ZEUSGMJ/ZEUSGMJ/README.md

 </a>

 # About
 :wave: Hello there, I'm Jisnu aka `ZEUSGMJ` and I'm from India.
 I'm an avid Programmer, Hip-Hop genre enthusiast, and undergrad in Mechatronics Engineering.
-I'm currently Interning as a Frontend Developer at Gpi India.
+I'm currently working as a Software Developer at Gpi India.

 - 🌱 I’m currently learning React and NextJs.